HAVE YOU GIVEN UNTIL

 Daily Prayer is an experiential app designed to develop long lasting spiritual rhythms of prayer and scripture reading.
 Join in prayer and read scripture in the morning, in the midday, in the evening, and/or in the late evening.

 Abide is a Christian meditation app to stress less and sleep better.
-Find deep rest with our bedtime stories, as you listen to stories based off the Bible.
-Wake up with our daily meditations that will fuel your mind for the day ahead.
+Find deep rest as you listen to stories based off the Bible.
+Wake up with the daily meditations that will fuel your mind for the day ahead.

 Soulspace meditation app has been created to help anchor your thoughts to the love of God and the way of Jesus.
 Soulspace seeks to rid the soul of fear and stress while filling it with truth and life.
 This creates the opportunity for true and lasting wholeness.